-Multiple calculations of the recurrence frequency of the precipitation events and stream flows in the Cherry Creek watershed are presented in Section 3.1.
-In addition, based on a Flood Hazard Delineation completed by the USACE (Figure 10), the reservoir elevation of 5556.74 during the mid-May storm exceeded the 10-year flood pool and approached the 10-year flood pool again in late June when it reached 5555.90 ft (Figure 11).
-The Reservoir rose ~10 feet during the May storm--the largest single event increase since the flood of 1965.
+Section 3.1.
+In addition, based on a Flood Hazard Delineation completed by the USACE (Figure 10), the mid-

+May storm reached near the 50-year flood pool when Reservoir elevation reached 5556.74 ft and near the 10-year flood pool in late June reaching 5555.90 ft (Figure 11).
+The Reservoir rose ~10 feet during the May storm-- the largest single event increase since the flood of 1965.
 The storm made local and national news due to the damage on Lakeview Drive, the main roadway through the State Park.